xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug/enh (dkulp)  On OSX, resample audio to 48000 and use smaller buffers to reduce audio latency (I hope) -- bug (dkulp)   Fix wxAssert warnings when quitting from menu on OSX and using debug build

    -- enh (scottH)  Added Swap Start and End Points to Morph Effect.
    -- enh (keith)   Add printing of wiring view
    -- enh (keith)   Add display of actual time in value curve and color curve dialogs.